Categories: cultureSightseeing

 • Closed: Open year-round

-• Parking: Free parking available (Note: It may be full.
+• Parking: Paid parking is available.
+For example, the first hour is free.
+From 1 to 2 hours, the fee is 500 yen, and after 2 hours, 100 yen is charged for every additional 30 minutes.
+(Note: It may be full.
 In that case, there are many paid parking options nearby.)

 • Admission Fee: Free